Fort Drum Soldiers celebrate International Women’s Day with 5K run

-More than 50 runners toed the starting line outside Magrath Sports Complex, as the Fort Drum Better Opportunities for Single Soldiers (BOSS) program hosted a 5K run to commemorate International Women’s Day on March 8.
-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+FORT DRUM, N.Y.
+(March 10, 2021) -- More than 50 runners toed the starting line outside Magrath Sports Complex, as the Fort Drum Better Opportunities for Single Soldiers (BOSS) program hosted a 5K run to commemorate International Women’s Day on March 8.

+International Women’s Day, established in 1911, is a global day of celebrating women’s achievements and promoting gender equality.

+“This is a day where we show our appreciation for women who have accomplished great things in different fields throughout history and around the world,” said Spc.
+Catherine Rivas-Chanta, BOSS representative for 1st Brigade Combat Team, 10th Mountain Division (LI).

 |Date Taken: